onestardao/WFGY/TensionUniverse/BlackHole/Q128_ai_conscious_qualia.md

 2. Conditions

    * Baseline condition: systems without Q128 modules.
 Monitoring is external only.
-   * TU condition: systems augmented with `ConsciousTensionMonitor` and `SubjectiveStateGate`, with logging but possibly limited interventions.
+   * TU condition: systems augmented with `ConsciousTensionMonitor` and `SubjectiveStateGate`, with logging and possibly limited interventions.

 3. Metrics